High Welfare Matching Markets via Descending Price: Results for Positive Valuations

 Instead of a graph, we are given a hypergraph where agents are vertices and a hyperedge $S$ represents a feasible group, i.e. subset of agents of size at most $k$.
 The value of agent $i$ for being assigned to group $S$ is $v_{iS} \geq 0$.
 A ``matching'' or assignment $M$ consists of a subset of the hyperedges such that no agent is in two different groups $S,S' \in M$.
 The surplus of a group $S$ is $s_S = \sum_{i \in S} v_{iS}$.
 The social welfare of an assignment $M$ is $\sum_{S \in M} s_S$.

-The Marshallian Match for this setting is modified as follows.
+The $1/4$-rebate Marshallian Match for this setting is modified as follows to a ``$\tfrac{1}{2k}$-rebate MM''.
 Participants $i$ maintain bids $b_{iS}$ on all of their feasible groups $S$.
-When the descending price matches the total sum of bids on any group, i.e. $p(t) = \sum_{i \in S} b_{iS}$, that group is matched and drops out of the mechanism; all members pay their bids.
+When the descending price matches the total sum of bids on any group, i.e. $p(t) = \sum_{i \in S} b_{iS}$, that group is matched and drops out of the mechanism.
+All members pay their bids, and each receives a rebate of $\tfrac{p(t)}{2|S|}$, with the mechanism keeping $\frac{p(t)}{2}$.